cezine/ElectricityDemand/README.md

 ## Results

-All the models will be evaluated with RMSE(Root Mean Squared Error), which will show how much kWh are off.
+All the models are evaluated with RMSE(Root Mean Squared Error), which will show how much kWh are off.

-My best model’s prediction is off by 4,809 kilowatt-hours, which indicates about 11% of forecasted data points are off on average.
+My best model’s prediction is off by 4,809 kWh, which indicates about 11% of forecasted data points are off on average.

 ![7](./Images/result.png)